Top 14 Benefits of Recurring Payments

 Cost savings

 Think of how many movies and TV shows you’ve watched this month on your favorite streaming service.
 If each movie/episode was $10, how much money would you have spent?
-Now, think of the cost of your monthly subscription plan.
+Now, think of the costs for all of your monthly recurring payments.

 It’s probably a lot less money than buying them individually, right?
 The sharing economy sounds like sorcery, but it’s pretty straightforward math: if 1,000 people pay $12/month for 100 movies, it’s a win-win for both companies and users.
 The former collects $12,000/month and the latter get to watch 1,000 movies.